jmcd73/tgn-wms/README.md

 ## Features

-- Product database for item data (GTIN13/14 barcode, weights, qauntity)
+- Product database for item data (GTIN13/14 barcode, weights, qauntity) that can be used on labels
 - Locations, Inventory Status, Pack sizes
 - Very simple warehousing
-  - Can be configured so pallets 'move' directly to a default location or use simple put-away to a selectable location
+  - Can be configured so pallets 'moved' directly to a default location or use simple put-away to a selectable location
   - Minimum days life calculation so old product isn't sent out unless QA unholds it
-  - Dispatch PDF Pick slips
+  - Dispatch PDF shipment picking slip documents and ability to mark shipments as shipped
   - Location usage / free space screen
+  - Part and mixed date pallets (currently only one item code per pallet)
 - Inventory statuses WAIT HOLD etc for QA and screen to apply bulk status changes
 - Settings table to manage Company Name, GS1 company prefix
 - Configure multiple product types, production lines & printers